The Science Museum of the University of Navarra joins the I Biomarathon of Spanish Flora with five activities

 The Science Museum of the University of Navarra participates with five citizen science activities in the I Spanish Flora Biomarathon .
 This initiative - promoted by the Spanish Botanical Society -is being held from May 21st to 23rd throughout Spain and its aim is to recognize the importance of plants in society, goal .
 To this end, citizens are encouraged to take photographs of the flora during the weekend and upload them to the iNaturalist platform, where all the observations made in the different Autonomous Communities will be recorded.

-The activities organized by the Science Museum of the University of Navarra will begin on Friday, May 21, at 11:00 and 17:00 hours.
-In the morning, Rita Cavero and Laura González -teachers of the School of Sciences-, will guide the attendees through a tour of the campus of the University of Navarra where they will be able to record the flora they find along the way.
-The afternoon's workshop starts at Portal de Francia in Pamplona to tour the city walls, led by professors Ricardo Ibáñez, Ricardo framework and Mercedes Valerio
+The activities organized by the University of Navarra Science Museum will begin on Friday, May 21, at 11:00 a.m. and 5:00 p.m.
+In the morning, Rita Cavero and Laura González —professors at the School of Science— will lead participants on a tour of the campus Navarra campus , where they can record theflora theyencounter along the way.
+The workshop begins at the Portal Francia in Pamplona and will take participants along the city walls, led by professors Ricardo Ibáñez, Ricardo framework, and Mercedes Valerio.

 "This activity focuses on the study and knowledge of plants and allows us in a simple way to enjoy the biodiversity that surrounds us since in Navarra we have a great diversity of species," says Ricardo Ibáñez, researcher of the Biodiversity and Environment Institute of the University of Navarra.